spinning888/Alien_invasion/README.md

 ## 📋 Project Overview

-Alien Invasion is a lightweight ez 2D shooting game written in Python, also a friendly python project for beginners.
+Alien Invasion is a lightweight and ez game written in Python, also a friendly python project for beginners.

 #  Background story
-Pilot your spaceship up, down, left, and right to fire bullets and shoot down alien named Taffy to protect our homeland!
+Pilot your spaceship left, and right to fire bullets and shoot down alien named Taffy to protect our homeland!

-Try your best to clear an entire alien fleet to advance to the next level, with increasing difficulty.
-You have 3 lives per game: losing one when aliens reach the bottom, collide with your ship, or hit you with their bombs.
-Survive more waves and achieve a higher score to win!
+Try your best to eliminate the entire alien fleet to progress to the next level, with difficulty gradually increasing.
+You have 3 lives per game: you’ll lose one if aliens reach the bottom, collide with your spaceship, or hit you with their bombs.
+Survive more waves and earn a higher score to claim victory!

 ## 🔧 Tech Stack